 We had to read some Legacy cards before beginning our game.
 Our first card instructed us to scratch off a card if we had not re-conned South America yet.
 We had already discovered South America though so this card was not needed.
 We got a journal entry that told us that although the lead laboratory was lost there were 3 laboratories supposedly still operating in the Southern Hemisphere.
 Now we need to find them to see if they have made any progress.
 We also got a report from year 42 that said the Pacific Haven was not reporting.

 We played the same characters as before (farmer, laborer,administrator, and radio operator).
 This game did not last long for us because it was clear I did not shuffle well at all.
 We had 3 epidemics in a row.
-Plague cubes were being put all over the board and Don’s character (Goods the Farmer/Courier) received his first exposure.
-Luckily, his first exposure was nothing.
+Plague cubes were being put all over the board and Goods received her first exposure.
+Luckily, her first exposure was nothing.
 We also used up one of our Produce Supply Cards.
 Things were going terribly and none of us felt we were in the right state of mind.
 We decided that since we had barely made it through round 2 of this game and it was such a shit show we would abandon ship.
 This left the question of what do we do about the permanent stuff we did like the exposure and the wasted produce supplies card?

 Hilariously, as we were all debating what to do–should we quit? should we keep going? should we keep the permanent damage done?–Ian was working on a solution.
 He had been walking around and had made little squares of electrical tape to put over the stuff we had scratched off on cards.
 This creativity pretty much convinced us all we should restart and have Don shuffle.